 Tyler felt that he was a pretty lucky kid.
 He already had three of the best friends anybody could want: Lymie, Mary Grace and Chuckie.

 Chapters 17 - 19:The Plan

-Chapter 18: When Tyler got to school, he saw Mark and Paul leaning against the wall looking cool and tough.
+Chapter 18: When Tyler got to school, he saw Mark and Jack leaning against the wall looking cool and tough.
 Surprising even himself, Tyler walked past them and smiled.
-Mark mumbled something to Paul, but Paul kept his eyes on his shoes.
+Mark mumbled something to Jack, but Jack kept his eyes on his shoes.

 Lymie didn't have a plan, but Mary Grace did.
 She agreed with Chuckie and thought that Jack was the one to work on, because, as a kid, Mark would never admit anything even if ten people saw him do it.